What is Radiological Health Physics?

 Health Physics professionals also seek to realize all of the benefits resulting from the uses of radiation, which involves the establishment of radiation dose limits, the implementation of radiation controls, the justification of radiation exposures and the optimization of protection practices.

-What skills and knowledge are required?
+What skills and knowledge are required for a health physics career?

 The profession of Health Physics requires skills and knowledge from many areas of specialization, including: physics, chemistry, biology, physiology, ecology, nuclear engineering, public health, medicine, and industrial hygiene.